Science writer and speaker

 With the contributions of leading planetary scientists from NASA, ESA, and other institutions, this book aims to be the go-to reference for anyone wanting to know more about this fascinating topic.

-Bernard is currently leading a project that aims to install meteor detectors in Hong Kong schools using a radio astronomy installation (fixed point areal system) replicating a pilot test that was done in 2018 in the UK.
+Bernard was leading a project that aimed to install meteor detectors in Hong Kong schools using a radio astronomy installation (fixed point areal system) replicating a pilot test that was done in 2018 in the UK.

-The main goal of this project is to allow Hong Kong students to be engaged in a science project that will provide live data feed displaying meteors hitting the upper atmosphere of our planet.
+The main goal of this project was to allow Hong Kong students to be engaged in a science project that would provide live data feed displaying meteors hitting the upper atmosphere of our planet.

-Bernard has partnered with the Ho Koon Astronomical Center in HK to build the pilot project which was completed in August 2019 (see image) and is now successfully tracking meteors in the sky.
-He is now talking to schools in Hong Kong to implement a similar system and make science more appealing to the students.
+Bernard partnered with the Ho Koon Astronomical Center in HK to build the pilot project which was completed in August 2019 (see image) and is now successfully tracking meteors in the sky.
+The objective was to incentivize schools in Hong Kong to implement a similar system and make science more appealing to the students.